 Getting it to flower is necessary if you desire to make use of it, it can be hard for achieving indoors, particularly if you’re relying on the natural light.

-Such plants can grow too big for the indoor suitability.
+Such plants can grow too big for indoor suitability.
 If you desire dill, you ought to contemplate growing it outside.

 Growing it indoors is possible, but I’d not suggest it.
 Garlic takes effort and a long time and compared to the majority of other herbs.
-You’re better off growing garlic outdoor with the vegetables.
+You’re better off growing garlic outdoor with vegetables.